consumet/consumet.ts/docs/guides/contributing.md

-<h1> Contributing To Consumet Extensions </h1>
+<h1> Contributing to consumet.ts </h1>
-Thank you for your interest in contributing to Consumet Extensions.
+Thank you for your interest in contributing to consumet.ts.
 We appreciate whatever form of contribution you are willing to make.
 There is no such thing as a little contribution.

 <br/>
 <br/>